 He's credited with ending slavery and saving the Union.

-I mean, if he thought the media back then were undermining the effort to preserve the Union, to win the Civil War, to eliminate slavery and save the Union, he would have thrown them in jail.
+I mean, if he thought the media back then were undermining the effort to preserve the Union, to win the Civil War, to eliminate slavery and save the Union, he would have thrown him in jail.

 Just as today they are undermining the media, our effort to save the nation from terrorists who seek to blow up our cities.

-If Bush were a real president, he would be throwing reporters in jail Right now, because they are agitating for this nation's defeat.
+If Bush were a real president, he would be throwing reporters in jail right now because they are agitating for this nation's defeat.

-Uh and we'll see what you do with that one.
+And we'll see what you do with that one.

 Oh, here we are having more fun than a human being should be allowed to have.